Show your colors this summer with these healthy Red White and Blueberry Yogurt Popsicles! Kids of all ages love these berry-licious frozen treats…

 I’ll eventually get striped popsicles out of my system, but with Memorial Day (and the 4th!) coming up, I just had to try these.
 You don’t have to be a flag waver to flaunt a little Americana this season.
 There’s no food coloring or added sugar in these patriotic treats… just plump ripe blueberries and raspberries (or strawberries).
 Greek yogurt supplies the creamy white stripes.

 If you do a simple “red white and blue food” search on Pinterest, you’re going to see some day-glo treats out there.
 I’m all for national pride, but not with blue jello and red dye.
-These popsicles are actually healthy, so you can feel good about showing your colors , and eating them too!
+These popsicles are actually healthy, so you can feel good about showing your colors , and eating them too.
+I use fresh summer strawberries for the stripes, pure yogurt for the white, and blueberries for the patch of blue.
+Old Glory never tasted so good!

 - 1 heaping cup raspberries